 If there is uncertainty about applicable rules, the appropriateness of the planned location, or possible conflict with other events, persons, and organizations are encouraged to consult the dean of students.
-Should the size of the assembly exceed the maximum number of participants that is safe for a given location, participants will
+Should the size of the assembly exceed the maximum number of participants that is safe for a given location, participants will be directed by campus authorities to relocate to a space that is better suited to the size of the assembly.

-Collin College 043500 COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES GD (LOCAL) be directed by campus authorities to relocate to a space that is bet- ter suited to the size of the assembly.
-Written Agreement Required for Use of Facilities any community member or organization approved age District facilities not related to the College Dis juired to complete a written agreement indicating erstanding of this policy and any applicable adm egulations prior to a facilities use agreement beir includes an acknowledgment that the College Dis or any personal injury or damages to personal pro- luring the use by the community member or organ strict will be re- receipt and un- inistrative ng approved.
-This trict is not liable operty occurring Fees for Use community member or organization authorized bistrict facilities will be charged a fee for the use of ilities.
-The Board delegates to the District President or designee the sponsibility to establish and publish a schedule of fees base the cost of the physical operation of the facilities, as well as applicable personnel costs for supervision, custodial service services, security, media, and technology services.
-All fees paid in advance (or an authorized purchase order) in accord with the College District's facilities use agreement. ees will not be charged when College District buildings are used or public meetings sponsored by state or local governmental gencies.
-The Board delegates to the District President or d nority to waive the facility use rental fee if the req erves an appropriate College District or public pu uested use On-Site Personnel When a College District facility is being used, an e College District will be on the premises and will be ne facility being used.
-The College District's representative is responsibl ompliance with the requirements of this policy du • Required Conduct Community members and organizations using College D ities will: .
-Conduct business in an orderly manner; Abide by all laws, policies, and procedures, i limited to, those regulating the use, sale, or p coholic beverages, illegal drugs, tobacco pro arms on College District property, and the re facilities use agreement; [See CHF and GDA possession of al- oducts, and fire- quirements in the
+Written Agreement Required for Use of Facilities

+Any community member or organization approved for use of College District facilities not related to the College District will be required to complete a written agreement indicating receipt and understanding of this policy and any applicable administrative regulations prior to a facilities use agreement being approved.
+This includes an acknowledgment that the College District is not liable for any personal injury or damages to personal property occurring during the use by the community member or organization.

+Fees for Use

+A community member or organization authorized to use College District facilities will be charged a fee for the use of designated facilities.

+The Board delegates to the District President or designee the responsibility to establish and publish a schedule of fees based on the cost of the physical operation of the facilities, as well as any applicable personnel costs for supervision, custodial services, food services, security, media, and technology services.
+All fees must be paid in advance (or an authorized purchase order) in accordance with the College District's facilities use agreement.

+Fees will not be charged when College District buildings are used for public meetings sponsored by state or local governmental agencies.

+The Board delegates to the District President or designee the authority to waive the facility use rental fee if the requested use serves an appropriate College District or public purpose.

+On-Site Personnel

+When a College District facility is being used, an employee of the College District will be on the premises and will be fully in charge of the facility being used.

+The College District's representative is responsible for ensuring compliance with the requirements of this policy during the event.

+Required Conduct

+Community members and organizations using College District facilities will:

+- 1. Conduct business in an orderly manner; - Abide by all laws, policies, and procedures, including, but not limited to, those regulating the use, sale, or possession of alcoholic beverages, illegal drugs, tobacco products, and firearms on College District property, and the requirements in the facilities use agreement; [See CHF and GDA] - Make no alteration, temporary or permanent, to College District property without prior written consent from the District President or designee; and

-- 3. Make no alteration, temporary or permanent, to College District property without prior written consent from the District President or designee; and - 4.
-Be responsible for the cost of repairing any damages incurred during use and will be required to indemnify the College District for the cost of any such repairs.
+4. Be responsible for the cost of repairing any damages incurred during use and will be required to indemnify the College District for the cost of any such repairs.